Analyse the changing nature of the party system in India

 Regionalization of Politics: Regional parties have gained prominence and influence, especially in states with a strong regional identity and issues.
 These parties often focus on regional development, identity politics, and local issues, challenging the dominance of national parties in their respective states.

-READ ALSO: Describe briefly the ‘Realist’ view of Indian foreign policy ?
+READ ALSO: Describe the patterns of colonization in Africa ?

 Rise of Ideologically Driven Parties: Alongside regional parties, ideologically driven parties, particularly those with a right-wing or Hindutva ideology, have gained traction in Indian politics.
 The Bharatiya Janata Party (BJP), in particular, has emerged as a dominant force at the national level, challenging the traditional dominance of the INC.